sarahskry/capstone-glow/README.md

 - Ability to see where you can stream said movie on list
 - Ability to display movies based on chosen streaming service
 - Ability to add other users from your contacts and share what your watching.
 Incorporate in app messaging
+- After logging in, the user can choose between TV and Movies